-Predictive modelling uses statistics to predict the final results.
-Most often, the particular event that one desires to predict is in the future, but predictive modelling can be applied to any unknown event, irrespective of when it will occur.
+Predictive modeling uses statistics to predict the final results.
+Most often, the particular event that one desires to predict is in the future, but predictive modeling can be applied to any unknown event, irrespective of when it will occur.

 Why opt for Predictive Modelling with Trugo?